 After thorough technical evaluation, the company selected Anguil Environmental Systems, Inc. to solve their HAPs emission problem and put them in compliance.
 Anguil installed a catalytic oxidation system that meets all applicable regulatory requirements.
 The system uses a 65% effective shell and tube heat exchanger that allows self-sufficient operation under normal process loadings.

-A precious metal catalyst was selected as the core of the catalytic system due to its ability to provide 98% DRE of the formaldehyde, methanol, dimethyl ether, and carbon monoxide at a catalyst bed inlet temperature as low as 500° F (260° C).
+A precious metal catalyst was selected as the core of the catalytic system due to its ability to provide 99+% DRE of the formaldehyde, methanol, dimethyl ether, and carbon monoxide at a catalyst bed inlet temperature as low as 525° F (275° C).
 The catalyst is deposited on a monolithic, honeycomb, stainless steel substrate.
-The catalyst design minimizes the pressure drop through the system by reducing the upstream pressure required to overcome the back pressure of the oxidizer.
-By achieving a low pressure drop, the system needs less energy to operate and has significantly lower operating costs.
+The catalyst design minimizes the pressure drop through the oxidizer.

 Oxidizer warm-up following a plant shut-down was also a crucial design consideration.
-Neither natural gas nor propane is readily available at many of the company's formaldehyde plants.
-For this reason an electric heating system was selected to bring the oxidizer up to the 500° F (260° C) operational temperature prior to the processing of the plant off-gases.
-A small pre-heat fan, capable of approximately 1/10th of the total system flow, was designed to utilize fresh air in bringing the system up to initial operating conditions.
-Once to temperature, the oxidizer process inlet valve is incrementally opened to allow the exothermal reaction to drive the oxidizer operation.
-As sufficient HAP loading enters the system the electric preheat elements shut off, enabling "self-sufficient" oxidizer operation.
+Neither natural gas nor propane is readily available at many of the company’s formaldehyde plants.
+For this reason an electric heating system was selected to bring the oxidizer up to the 525° F operational temperature prior to the processing of the plant off-gases.
+A small pre-heat fan and an electric heater were designed to bring the system up to initial operating conditions.
+Once at setpoint temperature, the oxidizer process inlet valve is incrementally opened to allow the process exhaust gases.
+As sufficient CO/HAP/VOC loading enters the oxidizer releasing heat from the exothermic reaction, the electric preheat elements shut off completely.
+No additional energy is added to the system.
+In fact, the oxidizer doesn’t even use fan energy since it takes advantage of the process pressure to push through the oxidizer.

-The system is operating and providing well over the 98+% destruction efficiency required.
-The success of this system resulted in this chemical company purchasing another ten other Anguil systems for formaldehyde plants around the world.
-Anguil's experience, innovative design and quality manufacturing resulted in another satisfied Anguil customer and a long-term partner in air pollution control.
+The system is operating and providing well over the 99+% destruction efficiency required.
+The success of this system resulted in this chemical company purchasing another 25 and counting additional Anguil systems for formaldehyde plants around the world.
+Anguil’s experience, innovative design and quality manufacturing resulted in another satisfied Anguil customer and a long-term partner with air pollution control.